Awnage/AngularZF1/README.md

 version by setting resources.Angular.version in your application config.
 The angular-filter and angular-material plugins also use default versions and can be overridden by setting the .version for the plugin.

+Notes:
+Lodash isn't an angular module, but it's required by Restangular so we make it easy by making a plugin for it.
+The restangular plugin will automatically include Lodash in the view.

+Aria, Messages and Animate are required by Angular Material, so they are automatically included in the view when Material is included.